SPARC: Registers

 The SPARC architecture has an overlapping register window scheme.
-At any instant, 32 general purpose registers are visible.
+At any instant, 32 general-purpose registers are visible.
 A Current Window Pointer (CWP) variable in the hardware points to the current set.
 The total size of the register file is not part of the architecture, allowing more registers to be added as the technology improves, up to a maximum of 32 windows in SPARC V7 and V8 as CWP is 5 bits and is part of the PSR register.

 In SPARC V7 and V8 CWP will usually be decremented by the SAVE instruction (used by the SAVE instruction during the procedure call to open a new stack frame and switch the register window), or incremented by the RESTORE instruction (switching back to the call before returning from the procedure).
 Trap events (interrupts, exceptions or TRAP instructions) and RETT instructions (returning from traps) also change the CWP.
 For SPARC V9, CWP register is decremented during a RESTORE instruction, and incremented during a SAVE instruction.
 This is the opposite of PSR.CWP's behavior in SPARC V8.
 This change has no effect on nonprivileged instructions.

 SPARC registers are shown in the figure above.

+There is also a non-windowed Y register, used by the multiply-step, integer multiply, and integer divide instructions.

+A SPARC V8 processor with an FPU includes 32 32-bit floating-point registers, each of which can hold one single-precision IEEE 754 floating-point number.
+An even–odd pair of floating-point registers can hold one double-precision IEEE 754 floating-point number, and a quad-aligned group of four floating-point registers can hold one quad-precision IEEE 754 floating-point number.

+A SPARC V9 processor with an FPU includes: